-Although details of the Battle of Brunanburh are scanty, we do know that the Celtic/Norse army dug themselves into the battle field with timber-fortified trenches, although these defences were eventually overrun.
-The fighting is recorded to have gone on all day and during its course five kings and seven earls lost their lives in the carnage.
-The kings cousins Alfric and Athelwin and a prominent Saxon bishop were also among the casualties.
+Although details of the Battle of Brunanburh are scanty, we do know that the Celtic/Norse army dug themselves into the battlefield with timber-fortified trenches, although these defences were eventually overrun.
+The fighting is recorded to have gone on all day and during its course, five kings and seven earls lost their lives in the carnage.
+The king's cousins Alfric and Athelwin and a prominent Saxon bishop were also among the casualties.

 Constantine, King of Scotland fled the battlefield after his son was killed in the fighting.
-The outcome of Brunanburh resulted in England, which had previously been a loose confederation of Anglo-Saxon kingdoms, was finally to become a unified kingdom, the northern borders of England were secured and the Celts contained to the west.
+The outcome of Brunanburh resulted in England, which had previously been a loose confederation of Anglo-Saxon kingdoms, was finally becoming a unified kingdom, the northern borders of England were secured and the Celts contained to the west.

 Five lay still